Opifex

-The word is used in the Latin for St Joseph the Worker, Sanctus Josephus Opifex, celebrated in the Roman Catholic Church on May 1st.
+The word is used in the Latin for Saint Joseph the Worker, Sanctus Josephus Opifex, celebrated in the Roman Catholic Church on May 1.

 Additionally, the German alchemist Cornelius Agrippa used the word in the Third Book of his Occult Philosophy to refer to God.

 Andrew Marvell uses the phrase "opifex horti" in his neo-Latin poem "Hortus" (l.
 49) to refer to the gardener.